BenBKnight/WorkDayScheduler/README.md

 I am still having trouble with local storage.
 I will have to meet with a tutor to get more hands on help with that.

+I was able to connect with our TA Chris before class that helped me identify my issue with the local storage.
+I know I have a lot more to learn about efficiency when it comes to condensing my code and getting more comfortable with loops.

 ## Final look

 ![Picture of finished project](./assets/Workdayscheduler.png)